-Distribution System Plan Implementation Progress
+• Distribution System Plan Implementation Progress

-Distribution system plan implementation progress is a new performance measure instituted by the Ontario Energy Board beginning in 2013.
+Distribution system plan implementation progress is a performance measure instituted by the Ontario Energy Board in 2013.
 The Distribution System Plan outlines WDI's forecasted capital expenditures, over the next five years, which are required to maintain and expand the utilities electrical system to serve its current and future customers.
 The Distribution System Plan Implementation Progress measure is intended to assess WDI's effectiveness at planning and implementing these capital expenditures.
 Consistent with other new measures, utilities were given an opportunity to define this measure in the manner that best fits their organization.
-As a result this measure may differ from other utilities in the Province.
+As a result, this measure may differ from other utilities in the Province.

 WDI defines this measure as the tracking of actual capital projects to planned capital projects, expressed as a percentage.
 In 2015, WDI successfully completed the Distribution System Plan as part of its' 2016 Rate Application.
-In 2018, Wasaga Distribution maintained its Distribution System Plan and successfully implemented \$1.28 M worth of Capital Additions which was offset by Developer Capital of \$0.14M.
+In 2019, Wasaga Distribution maintained its Distribution System Plan and successfully implemented \$2.48 M worth of Capital Additions which was offset by Developer Capital of \$1.05M.
 WDI continues to experience increased development in Wasaga Beach.
-In 2019 WDI will continue to see more development growth in The Town of Wasaga Beach with a new casino and a large subdivision being developed.
+In 2020 WDI will continue to see more development growth in The Town of Wasaga Beach with a new casino and a large subdivision being developed which may require the development of a new Substation.